Gervase Francis Newport Tinley: Family

 In 1891 Tinley married firstly Elsie Benton, a daughter of William Benton Hughes, of the U.S. Army (Quartermaster Staff) (West Point Officers in the Civil War, Class of 1856).
 She died in 1907.
 Their son Francis Benton Newport Tinley M.C., (despatches), (wounded), who joined the 20th Deccan Horse in 1911, was promoted to captain on 6 September 1915.
 He went on to rise to the rank of lieutenant-colonel and married Cicely Sophia and was killed in action in 1942.

-On July 10, 1912, he married secondly Beryl Randall Tytherleigh EASTON at the Parish Church, St Thomas on the Bourne, Surrey, England.
-He was aged 54 yrs and she 21 yrs.
-She was the daughter of Francis Henry Tytherleigh EASTON and Charlotte Grace Isolda EASTON nee RANDALL.
+On 10 July 1912 he married secondly Beryl Randall Tytherleigh Easton at the Parish Church, St Thomas on the Bourne, Surrey, England.
+He was aged 54 and she was 21.
+She was the daughter of Francis Henry Tytherleigh Easton and Charlotte Grace Isolda Easton, nee Randall.

 Club

 Tinley was a member of the Junior Naval and Military Club.